PrakritiNeuro/PhD-project-MSL-task/README.md

 ## Auditory Stimuli

-The volume levels for the sound are in decibels relative to:
+The volume levels for the sound are between 0 and 1, which indicate proportion of the volume levels of the active device.
+The device volume depends on:
 	1) the equipment used for the experiment
 	2) the master system volume on the system at the time of the experiment

-Advice: Keep master system volume consistent across participants.
+Advice: For meaningful inferences about the volume levels, use the same equipment and keep master system volume consistent throughout all phases of the experiment and across all participants.

 ## GUI

 Use the "Quit" button to close menus.
 This will ensure proper saving of the data and releasing computational resources (e.g., memory, processing, etc.)

+## ADDITIONAL RESOURSES FOR PROGRAMMERS

+Demos to start coding with Psychtoolbox are provided together with the downloaded toolbox files.
+Here is another great resource to get started: https://peterscarfe.com/ptbtutorials.html